 The Program will be held from June 6-10, 2022.

 Behind the Scenes at the UN

-The program is structured around a series of seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
+The program is structured around a series of virtual seminars led by UN officials and representatives of governments and civil society on a range of global issues currently on the UN agenda.
 Key topics have included: peacekeeping and disarmament, human rights and refugees, status of women and children, member state policies towards the UN, the role of civil society and the private sector in the UN, UN reform, and the environment and development.

 Program Requirements include preliminary readings and a short paper to be completed prior to the beginning of the course.
 Attendance at all sessions is mandatory.
 Students actively participate in dialogue and discussion with guest speakers and peers.
 Students attending for credit also must keep a journal documenting their reactions to the briefings and submit a research paper one month after the conclusion of the program.
 Graduate students complete additional readings and a writing assignment.

 Two enrollment options are available: credit and non-credit.
 Successful completion of either option results in a certificate from the School of Diplomacy.
 In addition, the credit option allows students to earn three semester credit hours from Seton Hall University.

 Credit Option: Undergraduates $3,250; Graduate students $3,200.
 Fee includes expected tuition for three credits plus the summer registration fee.